-In the UK, Unit 1 Ratcliffe hard-coal-fired power plant was due to close in September 2022; however, Uniper reached an agreement with the grid operator NGESO to prolong operations until March 31, 2023.
-The agreement also covers the dispatch of the power plant.
-At the request of the UK government, Uniper was successful in the capacity market auction for the year 2023/24.
-All four units (in total 2,000 MW) are scheduled to close by the end of September 2024 at the latest.
+In 2022, the UK Government asked Uniper to explore the possibility of keeping unit 1 at Ratcliffe power station, due to close in September 2022, open for longer.
+We were able to support the Government's request, and the unit was made available to the system operator to dispatch if needed, until 31 March 2023.
+At the request of the UK government, Uniper was successful in the capacity market auction for the year 2023/24 for the fourth Ratcliffe unit.
+All four units (in total 2.000 MW) are scheduled to close by the end of September 2024.

-In addition, the Netherlands suspended its 35% cap on coal-fired output, which affects Maasvlakte 3, our coal-fired plant in Rotterdam.
+In addition, the Netherlands suspended its 35% cap on coal-fired output, which affects Maasvlakte 3. our coal-fired plant in Rotterdam.

 Amid all this, Uniper did not extend its coal procurement contracts with Russian suppliers and is ensuring that its assets can be operated without Russian coal.
-We already procure hard coal from a wide variety of countries worldwide and work continually to further diversify our portfolio.
+We already procure hard coal from a wide variety of countries worldwide and work and inclusion